-Operators required by the Company to perform the following duties will be paid at the following piece rates with no duplication of pay:
+Operators required by the Company to perform the following duties will be paid according to the following schedule with no duplication of pay:

-- Extra Stop.
-Additional scheduled time required to make the extra stop at the operator's driving rate. - Cleaning Pay.
-Thirty minutes at the operator's non-driving rate.
+• Extra Stop.
+Additional scheduled time required to make the extra stop at the operator's

+- driving rate. - Cleaning Pay.
+Thirty minutes at the operator's protection rate.
 Operator must sweep and mop the bus.
 Except in emergencies, operators will not be required to clean their buses at locations where the Company normally has other arrangements for performing this function. - Fuel Pay.
-Fifteen minutes at the operator's non-driving rate.
+Fifteen minutes at the operator's protection rate.
 Operator must physically fuel the coach.
-Operators will not be required to physically fuel their buses where prohibited by law. - At all locations where the garage is separate and apart from the terminal, a garage allowance will be paid to the operator driving to or from the garage at the non-driving rate with no duplication of pay.

-Operators will be paid a minimum day guarantee as follows:

-- Extraboard operators who report for work as assigned and who, through no fault of their own, earn less than \$90.00 prior to being released from duty will be compensated the difference between actual earnings and \$90.00. - Straightaway runs that require the driver to get fresh before returning to his/her home location will be compensated a minimum of \$250 for the two days of the run. - Turnaround runs, where the operator does not get fresh away from home, will be compensated a minimum of \$125 for the run.
+Operators will not be required to physically fuel their buses where prohibited by law. - DHOC Pay.
+Starting in October 2013, when cushioning, the operator will be paid at their protection rate for all time beginning at departure until arrival, including time waiting between schedules.
+Protection pay will stop if the operator is released to secure his/her rest. - Operators will be paid a minimum day guarantee as follows: - Extraboard operators who report for work as assigned and who, through no fault of their own, earn less than \$80 prior to being released from duty will be compensated the difference between actual earnings and \$80. - Operators on a regular run who report for work and perform all work associated with the run but who through no fault of their own earn an average of less than \$125.00 for two days work (total \$250.00 in two days), will be compensated the difference between their run pay and \$250.00 per two days.

-The following items are paid at the Minimum Non-Driving Rate (MNDR), with no duplication of pay:

-- Time reflected on the run as signon (excluding garage or other paid time).
-Paid signon time will be 35 minutes. - Time reflected on the run as signoff (excluding garage or other paid time).
-Operators assigned to deadheads, extra sections, or other schedules but excluding charters will be paid 15 minutes signoff time. - Stops of more than 30 minutes will be paid at the minimum non-driving rate, with no duplication of pay. - Spread time on regular runs and other non-paid time between assignments when not released to get fresh such as report-back time.
+Effective October 1, 2013, time reflected on the run as signon (excluding garage or other paid time) will be paid at the minimum non-driving rate.

+Effective October 1, 2014, time reflected on the run as signoff (excluding garage or other paid time) will be paid at the minimum non-driving rate.

+Effective October 1, 2015, stops of more than 30 minutes will be paid at the minimum non-driving rate, with no duplication of pay.

+Effective October 1, 2016, spread time on regular runs and other non-paid time between assignments when not released to get fresh such as report-back time will be paid at the minimum non-driving rate.